Interaction of point sources and vortices for incompressible planar fluids: Interaction of point sources and point vortices

 If not all the real numbers $\textrm{Re}(\Gamma_k)$ are nonzero, we reduce correspondingly the dimension of phase space in order to define the corresponding symplectic structure to produce the Hamiltonian vector field $X_1$.
+Similarly for the independent symplectic structure making $X_2$ locally Hamiltonian when some $\textrm{Im}(\Gamma_k)$ are zero.